How to become a creative content strategist

 - Reporting and communication with the client

-The bulk of our effort is focused on getting our content published on well-respected websites.
+The bulk of our effort is focused on getting our work published on well-respected websites, which can only be achieved through creative content best practice.
 The process can involve, in any order:

 - Finding a site you would like your content to get published on.
 We use programs to get data and numbers about the sites we’re researching.
 These numbers can tell us if the site is trustworthy and worth contacting.